Aditya-KumarJha/SuperNova/order/README.md

 - **Queue**: `ORDER_NOTIFICATION.ORDER_CANCELLED`
   - **Event**: Published when an order is canceled.
   - **Payload**: `{ orderId, userId, cancelledAt }`
+- Publishes events to the following queues:
+  - `ORDER_SELLER_DASHBOARD.ORDER_CREATED`: Sends order data to the seller dashboard.
+  - `ORDER_NOTIFICATION.ORDER_CANCELLED`: Notifies the notification service about order cancellations.

 ## Inter-Service Communication
 - The `notification` microservice listens to the `ORDER_CREATED` and `ORDER_CANCELLED` queues.
   - For `ORDER_CREATED`: Sends an order confirmation email to the user.
   - For `ORDER_CANCELLED`: Sends an order cancellation email to the user.
+- Sends order-related events to the `notification` and `seller-dashboard` services.

 ## Testing
 Jest is used for testing.
 Test files are located in the `tests` directory.